apache/flink/docs/dev/stream/state/custom_serialization.md

 Note that Flink writes state serializers along with the state as metadata.
 In certain cases on restore (see following subsections), the written serializer needs to be deserialized and used.
 Therefore, it is recommended to avoid using anonymous classes as your state serializers.
-Anonymous classes do not have a guarantee on the generated classname, varying across compilers and depends on the order that they are instantiated within the enclosing class, which can easily cause the previously written serializer to be unreadable (since the original class can no longer be found in the classpath).
+Anonymous classes do not have a guarantee on the generated classname, which varies across compilers and depends on the order that they are instantiated within the enclosing class, which can easily cause the previously written serializer to be unreadable (since the original class can no longer be found in the classpath).